- Human Resources

 City Employee Benefits

-If you have questions or need assistance, contact Ashley Kilker at 309.524.2067 or contact the benefit providers directly.
+If you have questions or need assistance, contact Ashley Kilker at 309.524.2067 or contact the benefits providers directly.

 Medical, Dental & Vision Insurance